Launch your business in 10 days!

 • Vacuuming all floors

-• Mopping wood, marble, tile, and linoleum floors
+• Mopping floors

-• Spot-cleaning cabinets
+• Spot cleaning cabinets

-• Changing linens (if fresh linen is left out) and making beds
+• Changing linens and making the beds

 What should I include in Airbnb cleaning services?

-In addition to the standard services you offer as a house cleaning service, Chris suggests maintaining an inventory of your own supplies to replace toiletries, kitchen essentials, and linens.
+In addition to the standard services you offer as a house cleaning business, Chris suggests maintaining an inventory of your own supplies to replace toiletries, kitchen essentials, and linens.
 For the laundry portion, you’ll need to have someone do laundry or partner with a laundry service.

 He also told us: